rmscode/binary-garden/docs/hardware/dell-emc/powervault-me5/me5-best-practice.md

 4. A3,B3

 The reason for doing so is that each pair of ports (A0,A1 or A2,A3) are connected to a dedicated CNC chip.
 If you are not using all four ports on a controller, it is best to use one port from each pair (A0,A2) to ensure better I/O balance on the front end.

-## Performance

-!!! note

-    What you will likely take away from what is said below, is that you should create a total of two pools.
-This setup is optimal, but it is not the only way to configure your storage.
-From my research and various online posts, I learned that a two-pool setup (one per controller) provides an active/active configuration, allowing the array to process I/O requests from both controllers simultaneously.
-However, most online sources recommend creating a single ADAPT pool on one controller in an active/passive configuration.

-    The reasoning:

-    - You are far are more likely to reach the max performance of the drives before the host ports.
-    - Management is much easier with one pool.
-    - Expansion is much easier with one pool.
-    - You still benefit from failover/ALUA in the event of a controller/path failure.

-    References:

-    (Dell Employee suggests one pool)[https://www.dell.com/community/en/conversations/powervault/me5024-one-pool-or-two/663ceb6449d3ee2f2acf81b3?commentId=663d2ee2f8f6be1eb2b65a33]</br>
-    (Reddit user explains that two pools is only necessary when at risk of overloading one controller)[https://www.reddit.com/r/storage/comments/1d3fcq8/adapt_dell_me4024_10gb_iscsi_with_24_192_sas_ssds/l680ifp/]

 ### Power-of-2 Method